tldr-pages/tldr/pages/common/adb-pair.md

 > This command has been moved to `adb connect`.

-- View documentation for `adb pair:
+- View documentation for `adb pair`:

 `tldr adb connect`